-21The interest rate may still vary across regions due to differences in risk premia.
+16The interest rate may still vary across regions due to differences in risk premia.

-$^{^{22}}$ The rental rate of capital, which equals the interest rate, is assumed constant due to international capital mobility.
+17The rental rate of capital, which equals the interest rate, is assumed constant due to international capital mobility.

+18We do not allow firms to enter or exit the manufacturing sector since in our data we do not observe these decisions.

-Ω_T and Ω_T^ denote the sets of domestically produced and imported varieties, respectively, which are given23 and d{it} is consumption of individual varieties.
-Since each variety is associated with a different producer, the number of firms equals the number of varieties.
-Firms are infinitely lived and heterogeneous in terms of log-productivity ω{it} , which follows a Markov process defined below and is realized before firms make decisions in each period.
+heterogeneous in terms of log-productivity ω{it} , which follows a Markov process defined below and is realized before firms make decisions in each period.

 Each firm i produces a single variety of the manufacturing good using technology: